-Medical malpractice cases are extremely time sensitive, so if you have been injured because of negligent acts of a medical professional then it is vital that you keep in mind that there is a time limit on how long you can wait to file a claim.
-This is known as the statute of limitation and it usually gives a plaintiff one to three years to pursue legal actions depending on which state you reside in.
+Medical malpractice cases are extremely time-sensitive, so if you have been injured because of negligent acts of a medical professional then it is vital that you keep in mind that there is a time limit on how long you can wait to file a claim.
+The statute of limitations, depending on the state in which you reside, usually gives a plaintiff one to three years to pursue legal actions.

-So if you have been injured, consult a medical malpractice attorney to see if you have a case.
+After sustaining an injury, consult a medical malpractice attorney to determine if you have a case.
 These consultations are usually free.
-A knowledgeable attorney can answer any questions that you may have and guide you through the steps of pursing a case.
+A knowledgeable attorney can answer any questions that you may have and guide you through the steps of pursuing a case.

 If injuries result in death then the court has to decide whether or not the case is still medical malpractice or if the wrongful death statute is applicable.
-This is where things get complicated because some courts say the statute begins to run when the patient dies.
-Other courts say that the statue begins to run when the negligent act allegedly caused the death.
+Some courts say the statute begins to run when the patient dies.
+Here, things become complicated Other courts say that the statute begins to run when the negligent act allegedly caused the death.

 Since different courts have different interpretations of the law, consult a medical malpractice attorney to see what the laws are in your state.